 Here’s how we get it done:

-- AP Flour is what creates the structure for your cookies.
+- All Purpose Flour is what creates the structure for your cookies.
 For tender, soft cookies, I highly recommend thoroughly sifting the flour before use.

 - Baking Soda serves as a rising agent, be sure to use fresh, active baking soda.